The Poisson bracket invariant on surfaces: Introduction and results

-Finally, \cref{sec:history} is a short account of our reading of the history of the Poisson bracket invariant and of the Poisson bracket conjectures.
-It thereby includes some complementary informations on the Poisson bracket conjectures in dimension $2$ established in the work \cite{BLT,SL}.
+Finally, \Cref{sec:history} is a short account of our reading of the history of the Poisson bracket invariant and of the Poisson bracket conjectures.
+It thereby includes some complementary information on the Poisson bracket conjectures in dimension $2$ established in the works \cite{BLT,SL}.
 We also use this last section to briefly mention how the ideas of the present paper could be used to approach the Poisson bracket conjectures in higher dimensions.

-\textbf{Acknowledgements.} This work has been undertaken as part of the author's PhD thesis.
-We thank our advisor François Lalonde for his many encouragements over the years, and also for his invitation at the CIRM in Luminy in June 2015 when he was the Jean-Morlet Chair, on which occasion he introduced us to the Poisson bracket conjectures and the work of L. Polterovich on the subject.
-We incidentally thank the CIRM for their hospitality during our stay, of which we keep splendid memories.
-Very special thanks go to Jean Lagacé for his suggestion of a "mean-to-max" argument for proving directly a corollary of \cref{pb_thm}.
-Albeit this work has not been included in this article, his suggestion served as an important guide in coming up with the averaging technique used to prove \cref{pb_thm}.
-We also warmly thank Dominique Rathel-Fournier for discussions about the characterization of displaceability in two dimensions.
-We were partially supported by the NSERC's Alexander Graham Bell Doctoral scholarship and by the ISM's excellence scholarship during this work.
+\textbf{Acknowledgements.} This work has been undertaken as part of the author's PhD thesis at the Université de Montréal.
+I thank my advisor François Lalonde for encouragement over the years, and also for his invitation at the CIRM in Luminy in June 2015 when he was the Jean-Morlet Chair, on which occasion he introduced me to the Poisson bracket conjectures and to the work of L. Polterovich on the subject.
+I thank the CIRM for their hospitality during my stay, of which I keep splendid memories.
+Very special thanks go to Jean Lagacé for his suggestion of a ``mean-to-max'' argument for directly proving a corollary of the Poisson bracket conjectures.
+Albeit this work has not been included in the final version of this article, his suggestion served as an important guide towards the averaging technique used to prove \Cref{pb_thm}.
+I warmly thank Dominique Rathel-Fournier for discussions about the characterization of displaceability in two dimensions.
+The current version of the paper was written and corrected during my postdoctoral positions at Tel Aviv University, under the supervision of Lev Buhovsky and Leonid Polterovich, and at McGill University, under the supervision of Brent Pym; I am deeply grateful to them for their guidance and advice and to these institutions for their stimulating research environments.
+I also thank the anonymous referee for many useful suggestions that helped improve the presentation and the content of the paper.
+Over the course of this project, I was supported by the NSERC's Alexander Graham Bell Doctoral Scholarship, by the ISM Excellence Scholarship, by the ERC Starting Grant 757585 and by the FRQNT Postdoctoral Research Scholarship 304098.